git-vigor/vigor-jekyll/_workouts/generic-workout.md

   quantity_advanced: 30 min

 ---
-Just a generic workout to test the system
+Just a generic workout to test the system NOW